(Appeared in the April 2015 issue of The Equiery)

 Am I Required to Build a Fence?

 Maryland has adopted the traditional English common law rule of “fence-in.”
 The fence-in rule requires landowners to fence-in livestock (which includes horses) to prevent livestock from damaging neighbors’ properties (Richardson v.
 Milburn, 1857).
 The common law puts the burden on the livestock owner to erect a division fence, or a fence separating two landowners.
+If this is something you are considering doing, you may want to see available products for more information.
+The more you know about the materials needed to build a fence, the better it will be for you and the safety of the animals.
 Landowners (farmers and non-farmers) without livestock are under no obligation to construct a fence to keep livestock off their property.
 Maryland has adopted this rule through court decisions, and the Maryland legislature could modify this rule at any time.

 A landlord with an unfenced property and a tenant who wants to graze livestock on the property should consider terms in the lease specifying how the cost of constructing the fence will be handled and any maintenance costs.
 A landlord should require the tenant to obtain adequate liability insurance with the landlord named as an additional insured on the policy in the event the livestock trespass off the leased property.
 Landlord should also require the tenant to provide a certificate of insurance each year of the lease.
 In addition, the landlord may want to include language that the tenant indemnifies and hold harmless the landlord with regards to damage to others caused by the livestock.